 5. Truth: Sitting on a gold mine

-Banks spend a lot of time and resources on business consultants, but there is always a free source of information available: their employees.
-Among thousands of employees, there are always some who constantly want to improve everything and have great insights.
+Banks spend a lot of time and resources on business consultants, but there is always a free source of improvements available: their employees.
+Among thousands of employees, there are always some who constantly want to improve everything and have great ideas.
 Unfortunately, most banks do not appreciate this source.
-The usual mindset states that, if the employees are performing their daily work, everything is fine in the company.
+The usual mindset states that, if the employees are performing their daily work, everything is fine in the company and additional initiative is not welcome.

 This kind of culture value might be damaging for the people who have high potential.
 They have only two options: to become the same as others─robotic performers of their daily duties, no questions asked─or leave the organization.